Pabbaszadeh/Pabbaszadeh.github.io/_pages/research.md

 <br>

-Assimilating satellite Soil Moisture Active Passive (SMAP) soil moisture data into the Variable Infiltration Capacity (VIC) hydrologic model to provide more reliable topsoil layer moisture (0~–5 cm) over the entire CONUS.
+<p style="text-align: justify;">Assimilating satellite Soil Moisture Active Passive (SMAP) soil moisture data into the Variable Infiltration Capacity (VIC) hydrologic model to provide more reliable topsoil layer moisture (0~–5 cm) over the entire CONUS.
 We used a multivariate probability distribution based on a Copula function to integrate the posterior soil moisture, precipitation (from the North American Land Data Assimilation System (NLDAS)), and MODIS evapotranspiration information to develop a new integrated drought index, i.e., SPESMI.
 Link to <a href=" https://doi.org/10.1016/j.rse.2020.112028">paper</a><br><br>

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3 mt-md-0">